Thai food is arguably one of the best cuisines. And when you visit Thailand and have the authentic dishes, it’s a completely different experience.

 But getting back to mango sticky rice, it’s a tasty dessert served with sliced mango, glutinous rice, coconut milk, and palm sugar.

-And if you want to try this Thai dessert at home, then here’s an authentic recipe for mango sticky rice.
+And if you wanna try this classic traditional Thai dish at home, then here’s an authentic recipe for mango sticky rice.

 39. Kluai Buat Chi